hpyproject/hpy/docs/overview.rst

 public.
 In particular, the following features are on our roadmap but have not been implemented yet:

-  - mnay of the original Python/C functions have not been ported to HPy yet.
+  - many of the original Python/C functions have not been ported to HPy yet.
 Porting most of them is straighforward, so for now the priority is to work on the "hard" features to prove that the HPy approach works, and we will port new functions as needed